TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

 `editorDOMAttributes:` An object containing attributes that should be added to the editor's HTML element.

-`onEditorCreate:` A callback function that runs when the editor is ready to be used.
+`onEditorReady:` A callback function that runs when the editor is ready to be used.

 `onEditorContentChange:` A callback function that runs whenever the editor's contents change.